vishiod/Covid-19/README.md

 Step 2: Clone the covid files from GitHub in "C:\xampp\htdocs\test"

-Step 3: Run localhost with the help of XAMPP and then  open "http://localhost" where you will fin the covid files that were stored in the above directory
+Step 3: Run localhost with the help of XAMPP and then  open "http://localhost" where you will find the covid files that were stored in the above directory

 Step 4: Install NodeJs and go to the folder where all these files were kept and then run npm install